04 Jan The International Diplomacy of Soap and a Beer

 I will never forget when, early in 1991, I told my father that I planned to emigrate to America.
 He had a smile on his face and shared with me that the first American he had ever laid eyes on was a soldier from the 80th Infantry Division, in April of 1945, just before the war ended.
 As American tanks were rolling into my father’s hometown of Kassel, he dared to come out of the bunker where he and his siblings and my grandmother had found refuge.
 He saw an African-American soldier walking next to a very loud tank.
 At first my Dad was scared but then he noticed the soldier handing out bars of soap with a disarming smile on his face.
 Soap was in very short supply in those days, and my Dad gratefully accepted the bar and ran back to the bunker.

 Ever since that day my Dad has had a smile on his face when he thinks of America.
-So he told his then 20-year-old son that while he would miss me, he fully supported my emigrating to the United States and building my own life there.
+So he told his then 20-year-old son that while he would miss me, he fully supported my emigrating to the United States and building my own life as a global business consultant there.

 Several generations of Germans grew up with enormous respect for the United States and its allies that was built on the trust that developed based on America’s conduct during and after World War II.
 The decision to organize the largest airlift of critical supplies in the face of a Soviet blockade of the city in 1948 and 1949 saved hundreds of thousands of German lives.
 Led by the Americans and British, more than 200,000 flights airlifted critical fuel and food supplies.
 At the height of the Berlin Airlift, a plane touched down in West-Berlin every thirty seconds.
 No city of this size, with a population of more than 3.3 million people, had ever been supplied solely from the air before.